Finance-LLMs/Finance-Investors-Dashboard/README.md

 1. **Access the Dashboard**: Open the application to see the Indian Finance Investors Dashboard
 2. **Select Language**: Choose from English, Hindi (हिंदी), or Tamil (தமிழ்) for your preferred conversation language
-3. **Select Finance Expert**: Choose from available AI financial advisors (Saurabh, Parag, Mohnish, or Aswath)
+3. **Select Finance Expert**: Choose from available AI financial advisors (Abhay, Akshat, Tanmay, or Vikranth)
 4. **Start Consultation**: Click "Start Financial Consultation" to begin your voice conversation
 5. **Financial Discussion**: Ask questions about investments, market analysis, portfolio strategies, or seek financial advice
 6. **End Session**: Click "End Consultation" when finished